-The Fall Equinox lands on September 22, 2022, signifying the official shift from summertime to the cozy and crisp vibes of fall.
+The Fall Equinox usually lands in September, signifying the official shift from summertime to the cozy and crisp vibes of fall.
 Even if you live in a warmer climate, you can still mark the equinox with special rituals designed to find beauty, peace, and gratitude in the changing of seasons.

 Harvest good vibes with a gratitude practice.

 Give thanks for the bounty of the summer and the many fun experiences you enjoyed from June to August, and set intentions for what you’d like to bring to fruition in the autumn.
 A new season is the perfect time to reflect on what you’re grateful for in life and what you’d like to bring forth as the year moves to a close.
 How can you be more present in your day-to-day?
 If you have a long-term goal in progress, how can you make moves to accomplish it by the end of the year?